Miguel Vargas Player Props: Dodgers vs. Rays

-Miguel Vargas -- hitting .297 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Tampa Bay Rays, with Tyler Glasnow on the hill, on May 27 at 4:10 PM ET.
+On Sunday, Miguel Vargas (.282 batting average in his past 10 games, with four doubles, a home run, three walks and three RBI) and the Los Angeles Dodgers face the Tampa Bay Rays, whose starting pitcher will be Josh Fleming.
+First pitch is at 11:35 AM ET.

-In his previous game he had a hitless performance (0-for-3) against the Rays.
+In his last game, he notched a home run while going 1-for-4 against the Rays.

 Miguel Vargas Game Info & Props vs. the Rays